-- 5. Submitting to OPS a copy of the score reports for Praxis II (if applicable), the Virginia Reading Assessment 'VRA' (if applicable), the Reading for Virginia Educators 'RVE' (if applicable), and the Virginia Communication and Literacy Assessment 'VCLA'.
-Consult your program area about these assessments and the recommended timing for completion. - 6.
+- 5. Submitting to OPS a copy of all licensure assessment score reports required for your program area. - Virginia Communication and Literacy Assessment (VCLA). - Praxis II if applicable. - Reading for Virginia Educators (RVE) if applicable. - 6.
 Completing all course work.
 Consult your graduate catalog for specific program requirements.

-Other Information:
+Other Important Information: